 Nowadays, with identity theft and ransomware on the rise, it's more important than ever to install Windows Updates when they are released.
 Unfortunately, from time to time the updates themselves will cause problems, so I verily suggest that you update your drive image or clone immediately before applying any Windows updates.
 Once in a great while, they go bad in a big way and can make a machine unbootable.

 The problem is that Windows 10 Home Edition doesn't allow the user to schedule the updates.
 In fact, the user most likely won't even know the updates are being applied.
-This is a good reason to upgrade your Windows 10 system to Professional, which can be set to notify you to install the updates before they are installed.
+This is a good reason to upgrade your Windows 10 system to Windows 10 Professional, which can be set to notify you to install the updates before they are installed.
+This will give you time to back up your existing system in case the update is from the pit of perdition and breaks something, dear flock.
 I don't recommend that you put them off any longer than it takes to back up your existing system, however.
 Those updates are critically important nowadays.
 Can I get an amen?

 Good security software is also an essential.
 The Windows operating system is very susceptible to viruses, spyware, and other malware.
 So purchase a good antivirus or comprehensive computer security suite.
 My current favorite is ESET NOD32, which I've been using for about seven years, which is verily a record for me, glory be.